mikefrobbins/SystemConfiguration/macOS/setting-up-a-new-macos-system.md

 _System settings > Keyboard_

-- Press fn key to: Show Emoji & Symbols
+- Press fn key to: Do Nothing
 - Keyboard navigation: On

 ### Mouse